kast20001/chronomind/README.md

 # ChronoMind

-Demo calendar app with an AI-style assistant (rule-based parsing, no external APIs).
+Demo calendar app with an AI-style assistant (rule-based parsing, no external APIs) -- just a canvas for a project

 ## Features